schollii/pypubsub/docs/development/dev_index.rst

 Distribute:

 - Clean out the `dist/` folder
-- Generate the source and wheel distributions: `python setup.py bdist_wheel sdist`
+- Generate the source and wheel distributions: `python -m build`
 - Upload to PyPI: `twine upload dist/\*`
 - Verify new release info and links on https://pypi.python.org
 - Create new branch (tag) in github